 Some forms of counselling (and some counsellors) give minimal responses and this works for clients who simply want a space to think.
-My counselling style is different from this.
-In the sessions where you need to ‘off load’ or think something over I’ll give you plenty of space to do this but my approach is active and if I see you struggling with not knowing what to say, or feeling stuck or confused, I’ll check out with you how I can help – whether this is through open-ended questions, linking back our conversation with previous things we’ve talked about or by bringing in a bit of counselling theory to see if it helps.
+My counselling style is different.
+In the sessions where you need to ‘off load’ or think things over I’ll give you plenty of space but my approach is active and if I see you struggling with not knowing what to say, or feeling stuck or confused, I’ll check out with you how I can help.
+Whether that’s through open-ended questions, linking back our conversation with previous things we’ve talked about or bringing in a bit of counselling theory.
 I find this can progress the work and gives you fresh perspectives to consider.

 Counselling is team work – that means you and I working together to come up with the best solution for you.
 I might know about counselling and what’s worked for other client’s but you’re the expert on you.
-The best counsellor in the world can’t make your decisions for you; I can help you in the decision making process but you’re one the one who ultimately chooses what’s right for you.
+The best counsellor in the world can’t make your decisions for you.
+I’ll help you in the decision making process if needed but you’re one the one who ultimately chooses what’s right for you.
 This approach can be difficult in the beginning but pays off long-term as it helps you improve your decision making skills so when you leave counselling you’ll be better set (and more confident) to deal with choices in the future.

 If you’d like more info on my counselling style click here.